MiguelIbarra2021/CSCI-166-Final-Project/README.md

 <section>
   <h2><strong>Hyperparameter & Tuning Tables</strong></h2>
-  <p>Below is the catelog of each experiment done in this project.</p>
+  <p>Below is the catalog of each experiment done in this project.</p>

   <section>